MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-213-Track-Safety-Standards/subpart-D-Track-Structure/section-213.113.md

 ##### § 213.113 Defective rails. #####

 (a) When an owner of track learns that a rail in the track contains any of the defects listed in the table contained in paragraph (c) of this section, a person designated under § 213.7 shall determine whether the track may continue in use.
-If the designated person determines that the track may continue in use, operation over the defective rail is not permitted until -
+If the designated person determines that the track may continue in use, operation over the defective rail is not permitted until—

 (1) The rail is replaced or repaired; or

 (2) The remedial action prescribed in the table contained in paragraph (c) of this section is initiated.

 (b) When an owner of track learns that a rail in the track contains an indication of any of the defects listed in the table contained in paragraph (c) of this section, the track owner shall verify the indication.
-The track owner must verify the indication within four hours, unless the track owner has an indication of the existence of a defect that requires remedial action A, A2, or B identified in the table contained in paragraph (c) of this section, in which case the track owner must immediately verify the indication.
-If the indication is verified, the track owner must -
+Except as provided in § 213.240, the track owner must verify the indication within four hours, unless the track owner has an indication of the existence of a defect that requires remedial action A, A2, or B identified in the table contained in paragraph (c) of this section, in which case the track owner must immediately verify the indication.
+If the indication is verified, the track owner must—

 (1) Replace or repair the rail; or